notsugee/whackytype/README.md

 - **Random Text Generation**: Each test generates a delightful concoction of words to type.
 You might get Shakespeare or you might get a recipe for pineapple pizza or just random words from a predefined array which make no sense put together—who knows?
 - **Easy to Use**: Click on the input field, and let the typing begin!
 No wrong moves here, only glorious, unfiltered keystrokes 😉

 _Did you just set a new world record in typing nonsense?
-We think so!_
+I think so!_

 ## Getting Started